kcorra26/CheckersGroupGame/README.md

 # Running with stubs and mocks
 Stub and mock implementations of the Game class are available in the mocks.py file.
+After Milestone 2, we were focused on integration of the `Game` class with bots, GUI, and TUI.
+Because we were sucessful, there is no longer a need for stubs and mocks, and the `mocks.py` file is thus not up to date with our recent changes to other classes.

 The TUI and GUI both accept a `--mode <mode>` parameter, where `<mode>` is one of:
 - `real`: Use the `Game`(default)
 - `stub`: Use the `StubCheckerboard`
 - `mock`: Use the `MockGame`

+*sam and jaslin's comment on the --mode parameter* TODO